-Non-monetary assets and liabilities that are measured of this value is a farriage surrency are translated into the at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
+Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.

 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
 The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in OCI or profit or loss are also recognised in OCI or profit or loss, respectively.)